sarumu2421/medication-management-app/README.md

-# medication-management-app
+# Medication Management

 Application that helps users manage medication schedules and receive alerts for potential drug–drug interactions

 What Does It Do?
 - Add medications with a time to take them